oatlog/oatlog/doc/report/main.typ

 == Performance discussion

-It would have be useful if we at this point could present a clear explanation to why Oatlog is faster than egglog and why the difference diminishes for large e-graphs.
-Unfortunately we cannot, mostly because we lack a deep understanding of egglog's implementation details.
+Oatlog's performance in comparison to egglog raises questions around why Oatlog is faster and why the difference diminishes for large e-graphs.
+Answering this comprehensively is difficult and would require detailed consideration of both Oatlog's and egglog's implementation details.
+Instead, we will highlight some of their similarities and differences, before arguing that the convergence may be associated with both being bottlenecked by L3 cache misses for large e-graphs.

 Oatlog and egglog has some similarities, such as both

 - storing and filtering explicit timestamps,
 - using hashmaps for indexes,